mdn/content/files/en-us/web/api/delegatedinktrailpresenter/updateinktrailstartpoint/index.md

 ---
-title: "InkPresenter: updateInkTrailStartPoint() method"
+title: "DelegatedInkTrailPresenter: updateInkTrailStartPoint() method"
+short-title: updateInkTrailStartPoint()
 slug: Web/API/DelegatedInkTrailPresenter/updateInkTrailStartPoint
 page-type: web-api-instance-method
-browser-compat: api.InkPresenter.updateInkTrailStartPoint
+browser-compat: api.DelegatedInkTrailPresenter.updateInkTrailStartPoint
 ---

 {{APIRef("Ink API")}}{{SeeCompatTable}}

-The **`updateInkTrailStartPoint()`** method of the {{domxref("InkPresenter")}} interface indicates which {{domxref("PointerEvent")}} was used as the last rendering point for the current frame, allowing the OS-level compositor to render a delegated ink trail ahead of the next pointer event being dispatched.
+The **`updateInkTrailStartPoint()`** method of the {{domxref("DelegatedInkTrailPresenter")}} interface indicates which {{domxref("PointerEvent")}} was used as the last rendering point for the current frame, allowing the OS-level compositor to render a delegated ink trail ahead of the next pointer event being dispatched.

 ## Syntax